dockserver/dockserver/wiki/docs/apps/system/uploader.md

 |`NOTIFICATION_SERVERNAME`|`null` |What to display on the notification, after "Uploader - ". `null` will default to "Uploader - Docker".
 Anything else will only replace "Docker".</br>Examples:</br>`NOTIFICATION_SERVERNAME=null` results in "Uploader - Docker"</br>`NOTIFICATION_SERVERNAME=My Awesome Server` will result in "Uploader - My Awesome Server"|

 #### STRIPARR - SETTINGS
-[Striparr](https://github.com/mikenye/docker-striparr) has been integrated into Uploader.
+[Striparr](https://github.com/mikenye/docker-striparr) is optional and needs the Striparr Docker to be deployed on the same System.
 The files will not be uploaded until they have been successfully striped.

 |Setting       |Default|Description|
 |--------------|-------|-----------|